-- A. The employee suffers from, or has a relative or household member suffering from, an illness, injury, impairment, or physical or mental condition which is of an extraordinary or severe nature; - B. The employee has been called to service in the uniformed services; - C. A state of emergency has been declared anywhere within the United States by the federal or any state government and the employee has the needed skills to assist in responding to an emergency or its aftermath and volunteers his or her services to either a governmental agency or to a nonprofit organization engaged in humanitarian relief in the devastated area, and the governmental agency or nonprofit organization accepts the employee's offer of volunteer services; or - D. The employee is a victim of domestic violence, sexual assault, or stalking. - E The illness, injury, impairment, condition, call to service, emergency volunteer service, or consequence of domestic violence, sexual assault, or stalking has caused, or is likely to cause, the employee to: - 1.
+- A. The employee suffers from, or has a relative or household member suffering from, an illness, injury, impairment, or physical or mental condition which is of an extraordinary or severe nature; - B. The employee has been called to service in the uniformed services; - C. A state of emergency has been declared anywhere within the United States by the federal or any state government and the employee has the needed skills to assist in responding to an emergency or its aftermath and volunteers his or hertheir services to either a governmental agency or to a nonprofit organization engaged in humanitarian relief in the devastated area, and the governmental agency or nonprofit organization accepts the employee's offer of volunteer services; or - D. The employee is a victim of domestic violence, sexual assault, or stalking: or - E, The employee is taking parental leave and/or pregnancy disability leave. - FE The illness, injury, impairment, condition, call to service, emergency volunteer service, or consequence of domestic violence, sexual assault, or stalking or parental and/or pregnancy disability leave has caused, or is likely to cause, the employee to: - 1.
 Go on leave without pay status; or - 2.
-Terminate state employment. - F. The employee's absence and the use of shared leave are justified. - G. The employee has depleted or will shortly deplete his or her: - 1.
+Terminate state employment. - \underline{GF} .
+The employee's absence and the use of shared leave are justified. - HG.
+The employee has depleted or will shortly deplete his or her: - 1.
 Vacation leave, sick leave and personal holiday if the employee qualifies under 13.2 A; - 2.
-Vacation leave and paid military leave allowed under RCW 38.40.060 if the employee qualifies under 13.2 B; or - 3.
-Vacation leave or personal holiday if the employee qualifies under 13.2 C or 13.2 D. - H. The employee has abided by the Employer's policy regarding: - 1.
+Vacation leave and paid military leave allowed under RCW 38.40.060 if the employee qualifies under 13.2 B; or

+- 3. Vacation leave or personal holiday if the employee qualifies under 13.2 C or 13.2 D. - 4.
+Personal holiday and compensatory time if the employee qualifies for parental leave and/or pregnancy disability leave.
+Employees under this qualification can retain and reserve up to forty (40) hours each of vacation and sick leave. - H. The employee has abided by the Employer's policy regarding: - 1.
 Sick leave use if the employee qualifies under 13.2 A and 13.2 D; or - 2.
 Military leave if the employee qualifies under 13.2 B. - I. The employee has diligently pursued and been found to be ineligible for benefits under RCW 51.32 if the employee qualifies under 13.2 A.